 Low-profile conveyors: How to reduce operating costs

-By Charles Mitchell Conveyor Technologies Ltd.
+June 20, 2011 by Charles Mitchell Conveyor Technologies Ltd.

 Low-profile conveyors are ubiquitous in industry, serving key roles in the production and assembly of everything from cosmetics and snacks/beverages to electronics and land transportation.
 Broadly speaking, these are compact belt conveyors with 2.5- to five-cm (one- to two-inch) pulley diameters and maximum belt widths of 61 cm (24 in.).
 Typically used in packaging, assembly, labelling, inspection and sorting applications, low-profile conveyors form critical production links where unplanned downtime or time-consuming maintenance are intolerable.